CallUndefined/CallUndefined/README.md

 - 👋 Hi, I’m a secret
 - 👀 I’m interested in dummy
 - 🌱 I’m currently learning how to have sex
-- 💞️ I’m looking to collaborate on sex
+- 💞️ I’m looking to collaborate on random stuff
 - 📫 How to reach me discord
 - 😄 Pronouns: boy
 - ⚡ Fun fact: im gay